All Episodes

 But see, we also have to understand what the name African American means.

-It is it's African descent who took on a culture that was totally misunderstood and forbidden to learn until a certain amount of time, past in years.
+It's African descent who took on a culture that was totally misunderstood and forbidden to learn until a certain amount of time, past in years.

-And then we were able to learn certain things, so you have to think of the time scale that we're behind.
+So you have to think of the time scale that we're behind.

-I'm gonna be don't even know our own culture.
+We don't even know our own culture.

 Okay, I want to be brutally honest with you.

-See, I really feel bad for you, and I I I have it's not sympathy.
+See, I really feel bad for you.

-There's there's there's no inherent discriminant.
+There's no inherent discrimination.

 Understood.

-As long as you're mad and angry and feeling inferior, and as long as they're willing to tell you that it's somebody else's fault, and that no matter what you do, you're never going to get out of these circumstances.
+As long as you're mad and angry and feeling inferior, and as long as they're willing to tell you that it's somebody else's fault and that no matter what you do, you're never going to get out of these circumstances.

 But you've got enough evidence out.